tomgrek/hackathon-skeleton/README.md

+# Deprecated.

+This repo is a couple of years old.
+There are better skeletons out there.
+Don't use this!

-# Bootcamp Skeleton
+# Hackathon Skeleton

-A skeleton (boilerplate) for quickly getting started on coding bootcamp projects.
+A skeleton (boilerplate) for quickly getting started on hackathons projects.
 Suitable for prototyping and quick deployment.
 State-of-the-art, best practices, efficient web development.

 This README file also contains **complete** instructions for deploying projects made with this template to a brand new cloud server running Ubuntu 16.
 No reason to tie yourself to platforms like Heroku when it's all achievable from scratch with only a little bit more effort.